 - sales revenue

 - conversion rate

-Bonus copy for your Coordinator job description and job ad
+Bonus copy for your Coordinators – Traffic/Production job description or job ad!

 Copy the following text and paste it into your own job description, or, into our downloadable template in the section that looks like this: <INSERT JOB DESCRIPTION COPY FROM BLOG POST HERE>